NuGet/NuGetDocs/site/Docs/Reference/Package-Restore-with-Team-Build.markdown

 ### Ignore Files

 <p class="info">
 <strong>Note:</strong> There is currently a <a href="https://nuget.codeplex.com/workitem/4072">known bug in the NuGet Client</a> that causes the client to still add the <code>packages</code> folder to version control.
-A workaround is to disable the source control integration by placing a nuget.config file <a href="http://docs.nuget.org/docs/release-notes/nuget-2.1#Hierarchical_Nuget.config">in the root of your repostitory</a>.
+A workaround is to disable the source control integration by placing a nuget.config file <a href="http://docs.nuget.org/docs/release-notes/nuget-2.1#Hierarchical_Nuget.config">in the root of your repostitory</a>, specifying disableSourceControlIntegration=true.
 For more details have a look the <a href="http://docs.nuget.org/docs/reference/nuget-config-settings">documentation on config settings</a>.
 </p>

 In order to communicate to the version control that we don’t intent to check-in the **packages** folders, we've also added ignore files for both git (`.gitignore`) as well as TF version control (`.tfignore`).
 These files describes patterns of files you don't want to check-in.